slowernews/hamster-system/README.md

 ---
 ## TLDR:
-*'What does this stuff solves?'.*
+*'What does this stuff solve?'.*

 #### Naming system:

-- a file finder<sup> [3](#footnote3)</sup> is great when you remember the filename but less useful when you don't.<br>
+- this system allows to predict (with acceptable accuracy) filenames and where they are stored.<br>
-By the other hand, this system allows you to predict (with acceptable accuracy) filenames and where they are stored.
+A file finder<sup> [3](#footnote3)</sup> is great when you remember the filename but less useful when you don't.

-- some jobs require transmission of project folders with all project files.
-Adding a predictable structure is "the cherry on the cake".
+- transmission of project folders with all project files and a predictable structure.

 #### Workflow management:

-- simple and low tech solution: use your favorite text editor, your favorite cloud and a paper notebook.
+- simple solution: use your favorite text editor, your favorite cloud and a paper notebook.
 No extra tools.

-- merge the *good parts* of many workflow management approaches: [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done), [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) (GTD on Evernote), [Todo.txt](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) (notes on TXT files), [Bullet journal](http://bulletjournal.com/) (notes on paper), Inbox Zero and Desktop zero.
+- practical solution: mix the *good parts* of many workflow management approaches: [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done), [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) (GTD on Evernote), [Todo.txt](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) (notes on TXT files), [Bullet journal](http://bulletjournal.com/) (notes on paper), Inbox Zero and Desktop zero.

-- writing notes as TXT and using [YAML](https://www.json2yaml.com/convert-yaml-to-json) will guarantee future data exchange and serialization (if needed).
+- future data exchange and serialization: notes saved as TXT files and using [YAML](https://www.json2yaml.com/convert-yaml-to-json) notation.